The Midterms Could Permanently Change North Carolina Politics

 RALEIGH, N.C.—On an unseasonably cool, gray morning in August, Martin Warf was getting a cool reception in a Wake County courtroom.
-Warf’s task was to convince Judge Becky Holt that the Republican-led North Carolina General Assembly was within its rights to strip a candidate for the state Supreme Court of his Republican affiliation on the November ballot.
+Warf’s task was to convince Judge Becky Holt that the Republican-led North Carolina General Assembly was within its rights to strip a candidate for the state supreme court of his Republican affiliation on the November ballot.

 This was a tough task.
-Chris Anglin, a former Democrat, had switched his registration to the GOP in June and then filed to run for the Supreme Court.
+Chris Anglin, a former Democrat, had switched his registration to the GOP in June and then filed to run for the supreme court.
 In the past, he would have had to be a registered Republican for 90 days and run in a primary, but the General Assembly had eliminated the primary and the 90-day requirement.
-Now, frustrated that a man they accused of being a Democratic plant was on the ballot, legislators had passed a law saying he couldn’t run as a Republican because he hadn’t been a member of the party for long enough.
+Now, frustrated that a man they accused of being a Democratic plant was on the ballot, legislators had passed a law saying he couldn’t run as a Republican because he hadn’t been a member of the party long enough.
 Anglin sued.

 Warf had two big challenges.
 First, the legislature was trying to make the change well after the filing period for the race had ended.
 Second, Warf himself—representing the legislature in a lawsuit over the primaries—had stood before a federal judge months before and told her there was no need for a minimum time as a registered party member before filing.
 But that was before Anglin got into the race.

 After a short hearing that August morning, Holt announced she was staying the law.
-It was a win for Anglin, but it was a win for Democrats, too, since his presence on the ballot was likely to dilute the Republican vote and help the Democratic favorite Anita Earls in her quest to unseat Justice Barbara Jackson, a Republican.
+It was a win for Anglin, but it was a win for Democrats, too, since his presence on the ballot was likely to dilute the Republican vote and help the Democratic favorite, Anita Earls, in her quest to unseat Justice Barbara Jackson, a Republican.
 For the General Assembly’s Republicans, it was just the latest defeat in the judicial system.
 Warf would be back in court later that week defending more of the legislature’s controversial moves.

 Since 2010, when Republicans captured both houses of the North Carolina legislature for the first time since 1870, they’ve worked to reshape the state as an exemplar of modern conservatism, from tax cuts to stricter voting laws to the infamous transgender-bathroom bill—a radical change for a state that once prided itself on moderation, overseen by a permanent centrist Democratic majority.
-The Democrat Roy Cooper’s narrow capture of the governor’s office in 2016 has slowed but not stopped the process, in large part because the GOP retains a supermajority in the legislature, allowing it to override Cooper’s vetoes.
+The Democrat Roy Cooper’s narrow capture of the governor’s office in 2016 has slowed but not stopped the process, in large part because the GOP retains a supermajority in the legislature, and that allows it to override Cooper’s vetoes.

 Even as Democrats are expected to pick up seats in the legislature, the November election could solidify Republican power in the state.
-Few forecasters expect Democrats to take back either chamber—crafty redistricting means Republicans have a durable majority—but they stand a good chance at ending the supermajority and, with it, the veto overrides.
+Few forecasters expect Democrats to take back either chamber—crafty redistricting means Republicans have a durable majority—but they stand a good chance of ending the supermajority and, with it, the veto overrides.
 However, Republicans are taking steps that would strengthen the legislature’s authority and therefore their own grip on the state.
 Voters are being asked to decide on six state-constitutional amendments.
-Even after being scaled back substantially after court battles, these amendments could change the balance of power between the governor and the legislature for decades to come, placing and preserving more authority in Republican hands.
+Even after being scaled back substantially following court battles, these amendments could change the balance of power between the governor and the legislature for decades to come, placing and preserving more authority in Republican hands.
 That has made the lead-up to the midterm elections acrimonious even by recent standards in the Old North State.

 Read: North Carolina’s ‘legislative coup’ is over, and Republicans won.